Hope College offers domestic and international off-campus programs that allow students to earn internship credit.

-- To earn credit for an international internship experience that is not affiliated with a Hope-approved program, please follow the steps in the section below.
+- To earn credit for an international internship experience that is not affiliated with a Hope-approved program, please schedule a meeting with the internship coordinator in the Boerigter Center.
 We recommend that you begin the process at least five months prior to your internship start date.

 - INTERNATIONAL INTERNSHIP APPROVAL PROCESS